NickOcaz/Vault-of-the-Surreal/README.md

 ## Code Validation

-## Creating the repository
+## Creating the Repository

 ### Github
-Rpository inititally created on GitHub, Here's how
+Repository initially created on GitHub, Here's how

 1. Sign in to GitHub
 First, go to GitHub and log in to your account.
 If you don't have an account, you'll need to sign up.